This product is not currently available. For more information, including distributor inventory, please contact us.

 Question: What is a substation or feeder control unit?

-Answer: This is a device which is used in electrical power distribution networks to monitor, control, and protect feeder lines.
-It ensures efficient and reliable power delivery by managing the flow of electricity and responding to fault conditions.
-However, it should be noted that IKI-50 and IKI-55 in particular are not protection relays, so if this is a requirement, then we also offer IKI-30 or IKI-35 as proper solutions to protect distribution transformer substations.
+Answer: This device is used in electrical power distribution networks to monitor, control, and protect feeder lines.
+It supports efficient and reliable power delivery by managing the flow of electricity and responding to fault conditions.
+However, it should be noted that IKI-50 and IKI-55, in particular, are not protection relays; if this is a requirement, we also offer IKI-30 or IKI-35 as appropriate solutions for protecting distribution transformer substations.

 Question: Where should a feeder control unit be installed?

-Answer: This type of units should be installed at key points in the distribution network, typically at substations or on feeder lines, to effectively monitor and control the flow of electricity.
+Answer: This type of unit should be installed at key points in the distribution network, typically at substations or on feeder lines, to effectively monitor and control the flow of electricity.

 Question: Can the IKI-50 detect the direction of a fault?

 Answer: If the voltage signal is available, then IKI-50 can detect the direction of a fault.
-This is a helpful function when searching for faults in loop systems or in the case of missing information about the location of the transformer substations.
+This is a helpful function when searching for faults in loop systems or when information about the locations of transformer substations is missing.

 Question: What types of communication protocols are supported by IKI-50 and IKI-55?